DanHerasymenko/Weather-API-Application/README.md

-This application implements a weather API that allows users to subscribe to weather updates for a selected city on a daily or hourly basis.
+This application implements a Weather API that allows users to subscribe to daily or hourly weather updates for a selected city.
+Subscribed users receive periodic emails with forecasts, and the system automatically schedules updates based on the selected frequency.
+The application also supports subscription confirmation, unsubscription, and background processing of updates.

 ---